fbpx

 Sizes

-The largest octopus is the giant pacific octopus, which can weigh up to 600 pounds and have an arm span of up to 30 feet.
+The largest octopus is the giant Pacific octopus, which can weigh up to 600 pounds and have a length of 15 feet.

 But normally, octopuses range from 12-36 inches and weigh 6.6 -22 lbs.
 The smallest octopus is the Californian octopus, which only grows about an inch long.